Six ways to update your wardrobe without needing to buy more clothes

 Certain wardrobe fabrics, particularly wool, are prone to pills and lint – the little balls of unsightly fibre that collect on the fabric’s surface every so often.
 Invest in an electric pill or lint remover – many on the market retail for under $15 – then vacuum your garments and take sweet satisfaction in emptying the device filter of all those pesky pills and lint.

-If you’d like to know more about a different pill – the pills that are dramatically preventing HIV acquisitions, click through to find out more about PrEP and PEP .
+If you’d like to know more about a different pill – the pills that are helpnig to reduce new cases of HIV, click through to find out more about PrEP and PEP.